100 Notable alumni of

 -

-Garnett Genuis /dʒɛnɪs/ is a Canadian politician who has served as the member of Parliament for the riding of Sherwood Park—Fort Saskatchewan (in Alberta) since 2015.
+Garnett Genuis MP /dʒɛnɪs/ is a Canadian politician who has served as the member of Parliament for the riding of Sherwood Park—Fort Saskatchewan (in Alberta) since 2015.

 -